NVIDIA/NeMo-Framework-Launcher/README.md

 ### 2.5.
 DreamBooth

-DreamBooth is a solution to personalize large diffusion models like Stable Diffusion, which are powerful but lack the ability to mimic subjects of a given reference set.
+DreamBooth is a fine-tuning technique and a solution to personalize large diffusion models like Stable Diffusion, which are powerful but lack the ability to mimic subjects of a given reference set.
 With DreamBooth, you only need a few images of a specific subject to fine-tune a pretrained text-to-image model, so that it learns to bind a unique identifier with a special subject.
 This unique identifier can then be used to synthesize fully-novel photorealistic images of the subject contextualized in